 Sex of Person, Haplogroups for mtDNA and YDNA -- this column shows male or female or the haplogroups for the different test types.
 These columns are self-reported by the person that uploaded this kit.
 Some of the information may be incorrect or outdated.

 Total centimorgans -- this column displays the total amount of shared DNA that you have with that person.

 Largest centimorgans -- similar to what we saw on the One-to-Many tool before.
 The difference now is, each one is hyperlinked.
-The one-to-one tool what opens when you click on the link and you’ll open up a one-to-one comparison.
+The one-to-one tool opens when you click on the link, and you’ll open up a one-to-one comparison.

 Generations column -- same as the previous One-to-Many tool